rhaetor/camel/components/camel-salesforce/camel-salesforce-maven-plugin/README.md

 * version - Salesforce Rest API version, defaults to 25.0
 * outputDirectory - Directory where to place generated DTOs, defaults to ${project.build.directory}/generated-sources/camel-salesforce
 * includes - List of SObject types to include
-* topics - List of topics to include, .e.g., `/event/BatchApexErrorEvent`.
+* topics - List of topics to include, .for example, `/event/BatchApexErrorEvent`.
 This property only applies to the `generatePubSub` goal.
 * excludes - List of SObject types to exclude
 * includePattern - Java RegEx for SObject types to include
 * excludePattern - Java RegEx for SObject types to exclude